 In-State Tuition & State Financial Aid Access and Affordability

-Comprehensive Access: Policies provide statewide access to in-state tuition and some state financial aid or scholarships for the state's resident DACA recipients and undocumented students.
+Accessible: Policies provide statewide access to in-state tuition for the state's undocumented students, including DACA recipients.

 Professional & Occupational Licensure Workforce Entry & Eligibility